An Introduction to EAST LONDON: STRATFORD & GREEN STREET (WEST HAM/EAST HAM)

 The LIVE AND LET LIVE Pub sign at 272 Romford Road.
 Although designed after 20th century cartoon characters, the pub is much older.
 The origin of this strange name is said to be that in one English village the Publican started to sell household goods from his pub, which upset the owner of the village shop.
 So the latter applied for a licence to sell liquor and called his pub The Live and Let Live.
 However, the name may also have been a reaction to those campaigned against the selling and drinking of alcohol.

-Buses alongside the ROMFORD and WOODGRANGE ROADS
+Buses alongside the ROMFORD and WOODGRANGE ROAD

 More information about WEST HAM, GREEN STREET and EAST HAM